ban-m/jtk/README.md

 # Memos

 ## TODO

 ### Unit selection

-We should consider the repeatitive regions in mind.
-For this prepose, we can take one of both of two following approach:
+We should consider the repetitive regions in mind.
+For this prepose, we can take one or both of the two following approach:

-1. Treat units having large occurrence correctly
-2. Define units so that it should have the moderate occurence
+We treat units having large occurrence correctly.
+For example, we estimate the repetitiveness of a unit, adjust the number of the cluster, and dynamically change the number of nodes in the global clustering.
+Or We define units so that it should have a moderate occurrence.
+To this end, if there were no errors, we can use traditional suffix trees to count the number of leaves under a node in the tree.

-I do not have any idea or pros-and-cons on these two approach.
+I do not have any idea or pros-and-cons on these two approaches.
 Discussions welcome!

 ### Unit encoding

-Last -> Something else, hopefully integrated in Rust.
-The priority of this TODO is extremely low, as LAST would serve good aligner as far.
+Last -> Something else.
+Hopefully, it is written in Rust.
+The priority of this TODO is extremely low, as LAST would serve a good aligner as far.

 ### GraphViz

-To check whether my encoding scheme is good or well unfolded, I currently aim to make some script to convert JSON -> Grpah(SVG).
-Maybe it can be done by D3.js but I do not have sufficient spare time to do this.
+To check whether my encoding scheme is good or well unfolded, I currently aim to make some script to convert JSON -> Graph(SVG).
+It may be done by D3.js, but I do not have sufficient spare time to do this.
 Help needed.

 ###  Documentation
 Currently, I've written documents on only a few types.
-We should write more and more ducumentation, before we forget the meaning of fragments of codes.
+We should write more and more documentation before we forget the meaning of fragments of codes.

 ### Clustering (Local)
+I've tuned the parameters of the original PO-HMM for erroneous reads, i.e., CLR.
+Thus, there is room for improvement.
+Searching parameters would be the major work.
+It is a somewhat boring task, and I postpone it so far.

+Also, the current POA is optimal and exact.
+It is acceptable and preferable in the case of CLR, as there are many errors in a read.
+However, in the case of CSS, we expect a few errors out of 100 bases.
+Thus, we can employ a faster algorithm.
+For example, a naive implementation of Myer's diff would give us an O(dn) POA algorithm.
+The priority of this work is high.

 ### Clustering (Global)
+The entire algorithm should be more mature and sophisticated.
+We need to find some foundation of our clustering algorithm.
+Maybe a theory on Markov's walk on graphs serves a good guide.

 ### Sanity check

-At each stage of the pipeline, we should check whether the input data has enough information; In the clustering step, the dataset should have, at least, an encoded read set and selected units.
+At each stage of the pipeline, we should check whether the input data has enough information.
+In the clustering step, the dataset should have, at least, an encoded read set and selected units.

-Also, we should have some "invariant checker" for sanity check.
+Also, we should have some "invariant checker" for a sanity check.
 For example, we need to check the dataset is consistent.
-For example, all encoded reads should have corresponding raw reads.
-This checker is required, as in the future we filter out raw reads and encoded reads at some stage among the pipiline, or there would be some interplay between Python <-> Rust or Javascript <-> Rust.
+For instance, all encoded reads should have corresponding raw reads.
+This checker is required, as we filter out raw reads and encoded reads at some stage among the pipeline in the future.
+Also, there would be some interplay between Python <-> Rust or Javascript <-> Rust.

 ### Compact serialization(BinCode) vs Readable serialization(JSON)

-- It is preferrable to switch between them easily.
-Currently I think the message passing should be based on JSON by default, as sometimes we do need some help of other language or script such as Python, Ruby, or even Javascript.
+It is preferable to switch between them easily.
+Currently, message passing is based on JSON, as we need some help from other scripts such as Python and Javascript.
-However, as the final product or 'publishable state', it would be more elegant to impelemt them entirely in Rust language, where the use of JSON does not make any sense.
+However, when we run the pipeline only with `jtk`, which is entirely written in Rust, the use of JSON does not make any sense.
+The priority of this TODO is extremely low.
+The pipeline is not broken, and we do not have to fix something not broken.

 # Reference